abdenourgnx/Drone-Simulation-game/README.md

    - Using the data from the MPU-6050  real time data the app visulize the 3 angles of the real drone into 3D model drone

 3. hyprid :
-   -Now we use the MP-6050 data to control our game
+   - Now we use the MP-6050 data to control our game